-One of the biggest challenges hoteliers face is the constant battle to come up with inventive ways to boost occupancy rates in their hotels.
+Inventively boosting occupancy rates is one of the biggest challenges hoteliers face in their hotels.
 While there are short term strategies that can be employed, like drastically slashing room rates, such tricks are unsustainable and not successful as a long term marketing approach.
 With the advent of technology, digital marketing has become a primary source for hotels to attract and book guests, but with everyone following the same playbook, how do you set your hotel apart from the competition?

 To begin, consider the one thing that successful hotels have in common - they all provide a superior and memorable experience for their guests.
 Whether it is a small boutique spot in Napa or a luxury tower in Manhattan’s Upper East Side, thriving hotels understand the importance of creating a unique customer experience and that this experience directly correlates to their profitability.
 Understanding that this begins the moment a guest has booked their stay gives hoteliers the opportunity to begin the conversation and create relationships even before the guests arrive at the front desk.

 In a world where click and pings inhabit our daily existence and many of us wake up to an email box that is dominated by newsletters, spam, and notifications, it can be difficult for companies to stand out and get noticed.
 Personalized digital communication is now considered run of the mill and once again it is time for hoteliers to employ methods of disruption from the standard in order to create an impact.
 The handwritten note is the perfect way to cut through all of the noise.